bruce-lcf/diabloIItxt/README.md

 # diabloIItxt
-diabloII ladder only items txt excel
+Making diabloII ladder only items available in single player mode.

+Put these two .txt files into path $GAME_DIR/data/global/excel/.

+Enjoy it!